Vegan Thai Basil Fried Rice Recipe

 Instructions

-1. Make the nam prik pao (chilli paste).
-In a large mortar and pestle, first begin to pound the fresh chillis, garlic, and shallots.
-Once that's coarsely ground, add the palm sugar, coarse sea salt, and tamarind.
+- Make the nam prik pao (chilli paste).
+In a large mortar and pestle, first begin to pound 2 red birds eye chillies, 4 cloves garlic, and 50 g shallots.
+Once that's coarsely ground, add 1 teaspoon palm sugar, ¼ teaspoon sea salt1 teaspoon dried chilli flakes, and 1 teaspoon tamarind.
 Continue to pound until the paste becomes broken down.
-Add the vegan fish sauce and oil, then mix well.
+Add 1 teaspoon vegan fish sauce and 1 teaspoon oil, then mix well.

-2. Cook the tofu.
-In a frying pan, cook the tofu until golden brown on all sides.
-You can lightly satue (my preference) or cook without oil.
+- In a frying pan, cook 200 g extra firm tofu until golden brown on all sides.
+You can lightly sauté (my preference) or cook without oil.

-3. Cook the stir-fry.
-In a large wok, heat neutral oil.
+- In a large wok, heat 1 tablespoon oil.
 Once it begins to smoke, stir-fry the chilli paste.
-Once it becomes aromatic, add the vegetables and cook until just tender, around 2 minutes.
-Add the rice to the wok along with the liquid seasonings and toss to combine until the rice is coated.
+Once it becomes aromatic, add the vegetables (60 g carrot, 60 g broccoli florets, and 40 g green bell pepper) and cook until just tender, around 2 minutes.
+Add 300 g leftover cooked jasmine rice to the wok along with 1 teaspoon vegan oyster sauce and 1 teaspoon light soy sauce, then toss to combine until the rice is coated.

-4. Add the Thai basil.
-Turn off the heat and add the Thai basil.
+- Turn off the heat and add 20 g sweet Thai basil.
 Stir to mix through — the basil will wilt from the residual heat.